Levoit H132 review

 The affordable price of the Levoit H132 puts it towards the cheaper end of the market for air purifiers.
 It’s less than half the price of the larger Levoit 400S, so it’s pretty good value for money.

-The Levoit H132 also comes with free shipping, a 2-year limited warranty, and a 30-day money-back guarantee if you’re not satisfied.
+The Levoit H132 also comes with free shipping, a 2-year limited warranty, and a 30-day money-back guarantee if unsatisfied.

 Levoit H132: User reviews

-On Walmart, the Levoit H132 scores a very respectable 4.7 stars out of 5.
-In fact, negative reviews are hard to find, apart from one customer whose unit started making clicking noises after a few months of use, and another who found the air purifier to be too noisy.
+On Walmart, the Levoit H132 scores a respectable 4.7 stars out of 5.
+Negative reviews are hard to find, apart from one customer whose unit started making clicking noises after a few months of use and another who found the air purifier too noisy.

-The vast majority of reviews are positive on Walmart, and on the Levoit website, with users praising the Levoit H132 for being “super quiet”, effective at purifying air and removing bad odors, and easy to use.
-Many customers say their pollen or dust allergies improved soon after purchase, too, with one going so far as to say, “If you have allergies, this will save your life”.
+Most reviews are positive on Walmart and the Levoit website, with users praising the Levoit H132 for being “super quiet,” effective at purifying air and removing bad odors, and easy to use.
+Many customers say their pollen or dust allergies improved soon after purchase, too, with one going so far as to say, “If you have allergies, this will save your life.”

 Should you buy the Levoit H132?